-In my opinion, nevertheless, the KJV is the most beautiful and the most correct (i.e., accurate translation) of any translation into English (or Spanish for that matter).
-The Prophet Joseph Smith professed, however, in speaking of the German Martin Luther’s edition: “I have an old edition of the New Testament in the Latin, Hebrew, German and Greek languages.
+In my opinion, nevertheless, the KJV is the most beautiful and the most correct (i.e., accurate translation) of any into English (or Spanish for that matter), especially as it contains the JST notes.
+The Prophet Joseph Smith professed, nevertheless, in speaking of the German Martin Luther’s edition: “I have an old edition of the New Testament in the Latin, Hebrew, German and Greek languages.
 I have been reading the German, and find it to be the most [nearly] correct translation, and to correspond nearest to the revelations which God has given to me for the last fourteen years” (Teachings of the Prophet Joseph Smith, pg.
 349).
 But returning to the AV, it more carefully preserves the Christ-centered scriptures in the Hebrew Bible.

 Some words and ideas are very difficult to interpret.
 I would suggest that the translators of the KJV were mostly inspired men who loved the Lord.
 One of the most vital lessons that I learned from studying Isaiah is that the Prophets often hid verses, and made them difficult to understand so that they would not be corrupted by copyists and translators.
 These verses were often left undisturbed because they were not understood!

 One such verse is found in Zechariah 13:6.
 This is a vital verse because it is Christological and because it is a wonderful example of what the Brethren said in the opening quote, namely, “The most reliable way to measure the accuracy of any biblical passage is not by comparing different texts, but by comparison with the Book of Mormon and modern-day revelations.”